On Harish-Chandra's Isomorphism: Harish--Chandra's homomorphism

-Recall the $K$-{\it radial part} $\textup{Rad}(D)$ of an element $D\in \Cd(X)$, the radial part of $D$ when expressed in "polar coordinates" on $X$ relative to the action of $K$ on $X$, with $A.o\subset X$ as transversal set.
-Then $\textup{Rad}(D)$ is a $W$-invariant linear partial differential operator on $A$ which has rational coefficients in the coordinates $x_i=e^{-\ga_i}$, with an asymptotic expansion of the form
+Let $o=eK\in X$ denote the base point of $X=G/K$.
+Recall the $K$-{\it radial part} $\textup{Rad}(D)$ of an element $D\in \bbd(X)$, the radial part of $D$ when expressed in "polar coordinates" on $X$ relative to the action of $K$ on $X$, with $A.o\subset X$ as transversal set.
+Then $\textup{Rad}(D)$ is a $W$--invariant linear partial differential operator on $A$ which has rational coefficients in the coordinates $x_i=e^{-\ga_i}$, with an asymptotic expansion of the form

-where $\gc'(D)$ is defined in Theorem \ref{thm:HChom}, and $p^D_\mu\in S(\fa_c)$ has degree less than $\gc'(D)$.
+where $\gc'(D)$ is defined in Theorem \ref{thm:HChom}, and $p^D_\mu\in S(\fa_\bbc)$ has degree less than $\gc'(D)$.
 The radial part map

 is an injective homomorphism of algebras.
-As an important explicit example, recall that:
+As an important explicit example let $L_X,L_A$ be the Laplace operators of $X,A$ respectively, and recall that:

 where $ R=2\Phi$, and where for each $\ga\in R$, we define $k_\ga=\frac{1}{2}m_{\ga/2}$.
 (Here $\ga^*\in\fa$ is such that for all $\gb\in \fa^*$ we have $\gb(\ga^*)=(\ga,\gb)$; recall that $\gc(L_X)(\gl)=(\gl,\gl)-(\rho,\rho)$.)
-Then the restriction $\textup{Res}({\varphi_\gl})$ of $\varphi_\gl$ to $A$ satisfies the system of equations (with $D\in \Cd(X)$):
+Then the restriction $\textup{Res}({\varphi_\gl})$ of $\varphi_\gl$ to $A$ satisfies the system of equations (with $D\in \bbd(X)$):

-\subsection{Asymptotic behaviour; Harish--Chandra's $c$-function}
+\subsection{Asymptotic behaviour; Harish--Chandra's $c$--function}

 Harish--Chandra deduced from the surjectivity of his homomorphism $\gamma$ and (\ref{eq:hot}) that the dimension of the local solution spaces of (\ref{eq:spheq}) on $A'$ is bounded by $|W|$.
-An argument with a predominant role for the Laplace operator $L_X$ of $X$ shows that, for $\gl$ generic, the local solution spaces of the system (\ref{eq:spheq}) on $A'$ have dimension $|W|$, and that $\varphi_\gl$ admits an expansion on $A_+.o$ in terms of $|W|$ asymptotically free "plane wave" solutions:
+For $\gl$ generic, using the explicit form (\ref{eq:RadLX}) of $\textup{Rad}(L_X)$, he constructed a basis of solutions $\{\Phi_{w\gl}\}_{w\in W}$ of the system (\ref{eq:spheq}) on $A_+.o$ \cite[Section 8]{HC3}, where $\Phi_{w\gl}$ is a series of the form (with $a\in A_+$):